 We Speak graduated from Cambridge Social Ventures in September 2019.

-Over 50 per cent of pupils don’t feel confident sharing ideas in class (Millard and Menzies, 2016).
+Over 50% of pupils don’t feel confident sharing ideas in class (Millard and Menzies, 2016).
 To make things worse, students from lower income backgrounds are twice as likely to have communication difficulties (Sage, 2006).

 We Speak breaks down this barrier.
 They help 15-19 year-olds with lower speaking confidence find their authentic voice and use it to unlock life opportunities.
 They want young people to speak comfortably in a range of situations, from participating in class to speaking in a job interview.

 We Speak transforms students’ speaking confidence.
-In a programme at Mossbourne Community Academy, 91 per cent of students felt more confident speaking.
-Students with low speaking confidence experienced a 30-70 per cent rise in their confidence.
+In a programme at Mossbourne Community Academy, 91% of students felt more confident speaking.
+Students with low speaking confidence experienced a 30-70% rise in their confidence.

 A teacher from Central Foundation Boys’ School said: “It was lovely to see students who are normally quiet in school participating and having great discussions with their peers”.